isomerpages/moe-sjijunior/_alumni/Alumni/Phase 2A.md

 If you meet the above criteria and wish to register your child during 2024 Primary One Registration Exercise Phase 2A, please click this [link](https://form.gov.sg/641ff79372513d00123fb607) to complete the form.
 You will need to attach a copy of the following document as proof of affiliation.

-1)	If the parent was a former student of SMS/SJIJ, attach the front copy of parent’s NRIC
+1)	If the parent was a former student of SMS/SJIJ, attach the front and back copy of parent’s NRIC

 2)	If sibling was a former student of SMS/SJIJ, attach the birth certificate of sibling